pachyderm/pachyderm/doc/docs/master/getting_started/local_installation.md

 !!!
 Info
       - Helm support in Pachyderm is a **beta** release.
-      See our [supported releases documentation](https://docs.pachyderm.com/latest/contributing/supported-releases/#release-status) for details on our product release life cycle.
+      See our [supported releases documentation](https://docs.pachyderm.com/latest/contributing/supported-releases/#release-status) for details.
       - `pachctl deploy local` is designed for a **single-node cluster**.
       This cluster uses local storage on disk and does not create a PersistentVolume (PV).
 If you want to deploy a production multi-node